No. 26 Squadron RAF Regiment: History

 The Squadron was formed at RAF Yatesbury on 27 August 1951 and spent the next 5 years in the Middle East at Abu Sueir in Egypt, Habbaniya in Iraq and Mafrac in Jordan.
 In late 1956, the squadron moved to Cyprus to partake in peacekeeping duties and stayed there for 8 years before moving on to RAF Changi, Singapore.

-In 1967 they returned to the UK and were stationed at RAF Bicester as an Independent LLD Squadron Armed with 40mm L/70 Bofors guns and, together and with 1 Squadron RAF Regiment, they formed 5 Wing RAF Regiment.
+In 1967 they returned to the UK and were stationed at RAF Bicester as an Independent LLD Squadron Armed with 40mm L/70 Bofors guns and, together with 1 Squadron RAF Regiment, they formed 5 Wing RAF Regiment.

 During their posting at Bicester they went on many active detachments in a ground defence role.
 These included Bahrain, Antigua and Salalah.
 They took part in major joint services exercises in Libya and Cyprus.
-The operation in Antigua was classified Top Secret when trouble broke out in Anguilla.
-They were given just 48 hours’ notice to assemble 40 men plus 8 Land Rovers and responded with a deployment in around 21 hours from scratch despite over half the squadron being away on two other operational overseas deployments at the same time.
-It was only after a month or so before the operation was de-classified and wives and families could be told where they were.
+The operation in Antigua was classified 'Top Secret' when trouble broke out in Anguilla.
+They were given just 48 hours’ notice to assemble 40 men plus 8 Land Rovers and responded with a deployment in around 21 hours from scratch, despite over half the squadron being away on two other operational overseas deployments at the same time.
+It was only after a month or so that the operation was de-classified and wives and families could be told where they were.

 In 1969 they were due to relieve a brother Squadron who were doing street patrols in Belfast.
-This was to happen a week before Christmas however in the second week of December it was announced that they were to be the first unit in the British forces to receive the Rapier Missile and were to be posted to Germany.
+This was to happen a week before Christmas.
+However, in the second week of December it was announced that they were to be the first unit in the British forces to receive the Rapier Missile and were to be posted to Germany.
 The whole squadron moved to RAF Gutersloh in 1970, complete with l/70 Bofors and associated equipment.
 The planned tour in Belfast was cancelled.
 In 1972 they undertook a tour of duty in Northern Ireland, the bofors were still in use and deployed.